w1nt3r-eth/hot-chain-svg/README.md

 ## Contributing

 Check out GitHub issues and feel free to send a PR.
+The codebase tries to stick to vanilla JS and minimum dependencies, there are more interesting things in the world than fighting TypeScript and ES6 modules.

 ## Credits